skhtet/ozp-rest/README.md

 ## Configure

+Note the following information, while generally applicable is geared towards a development environment.

 Marketplace default configurations can be override with an external configuration file.
 That file can reside at the following locations:

 - A path passed to the application as a Java System variable called userConfig (e.g -DuserConfig=/path/to/my/custom/config.groovy)